mattcroat/joy-of-code/posts/sveltekit-for-beginners/sveltekit-for-beginners.md

 ## Introduction

+> ⚠️ Since the [breaking SvelteKit changes](https://www.youtube.com/watch?v=eVFcGA-15LA) it's not possible to update the post without a complete rewrite but I migrated the [project files](https://github.com/JoysOfCode/sveltekit-for-beginners/tree/migration) if you're determined and I'm going to update the content once SvelteKit is released.

 You're going to make **Twittr** — a social media site for sharing hot takes.

 {% video src="twittr.mp4" %}